The Governor's Wife

 The Governor's Wife is an American reality television series that premiered on October 27, 2013, and aired on A&E. It chronicled the lives of former Louisiana governor, Edwin Edwards, his third wife Trina Edwards and their family.
 Trina Edwards was approached by producer about doing a reality show shortly after she and Edwin married on July 30, 2011.
-The former governor was not long out of federal prison, where he served 8 and a half years for bribery and extortion.
+The former governor was not long out of federal prison, where he served 8 1/2 years for bribery and extortion.